The True Warriors of the Eightpoints

-The Chaos Knight with Cursed Lance and Chaos Runeshield costs 220 points.
-It is basically the mounted version of a Chaos Warrior with Halberd and Runeshield, in that it has the same Toughness, only a few more Wounds and the exact same weapon profile.
+The Chaos Knight with Cursed Lance and Chaos Runeshield is basically the mounted version of a Chaos Warrior with Halberd and Runeshield, in that it has the same Toughness, only a few more Wounds and the exact same weapon profile.
 Being a mounted fighter, it moves much faster than anything that could increase its Attacks, so having only 2 Attacks makes it hard to recommend. it has access to Trampling Hooves like all mounted fighters in the warband.

-The Chaos Knight with Ensorcelled Weapon and Chaos Runeshield costs 220 points as well, but has a 1 inch range weapon with 3 Attacks and less critical damage than the lance-equipped Chaos Knight.
+The Chaos Knight with Ensorcelled Weapon and Chaos Runeshield has the same cost, but a 1″ range weapon with 3 Attacks and less critical damage than the lance-equipped Chaos Knight.

 Having a higher Attacks characteristic is good, but if you’re not counting their high Toughness, there’s no reason to take either of the Chaos Knights over Chaos Marauder Horsemen with more specialized weapons.